reymon359/collman/README.md

 ### Command line arguments

 You can also pass all of the configuration values as command line arguments.
-We did it with the input directory in the fruits collection example `collman --id fruits`
+We did it with the input directory in the fruits collection example `collman --id fruits`.

-## Authors

-- **Ramón Morcillo** - _Initial work_ - [reymon359](https://github.com/reymon359)
+Check the configuration table above to see how to use them.